 … and as he was drifting off last night, I’m certain that stubborn old man was humming a Slow Boat to China.
 I’m listening to Peggy Lee and Bing Crosby sing it right now, and it can’t help but make you smile.

 He came to our weekly Committee meetings for years.
 For the first couple of years, every time Butch would swear, he would apologize to Fr.
 John.
 But, as time went on, Johnny Sturm started coming to the meetings, and he was a riot.
 He’d down his turkey sandwich from Picasso’s, tell me to fire them all, doze off, and then he’d want to see more of Sarah Palin.
-Boy, he really love that broad.
-She was his third favorite woman: first was his mother, second was St. Theresa, and third was sultry Sarah Palin.
+Boy, he really loved that broad.
+She was his fourth favorite woman: first was his mother, second was his sister, third was St. Theresa, and fourth was sultry Sarah Palin.
 He had her pictures all over his computer.
-I just had to post one of his favorites [above].
-It’s the only way I can be certain that he will be smiling while he is reading this.
+I just had to post one of his favorites [above] – it’s the only way I can be certain that he will be smiling while he is reading this.

 As I write this, the memories just keep flowing: Years of standing on the 18th tee at Brookfield, always challenging the old man to hit it over the water, and watching those muscles of his flex one more time, summoning up the memory of their strength, and then smacking it over.
 What a smile?
 The smile that said, “I still got it.”
 And he did.